 As a reminder, to be eligible for DACA, an applicant must:

-If you have questions about your eligibility to apply for or renew your DACA, or if you would like a review of your immigration options, please contact Joseph Law Firm at (303) 297-9171 to schedule a consultation with one of our experienced attorneys.
-If you are already a client of Joseph Law Firm and have questions about your case, please contact your attorney to discuss your particular case.
+If you have questions about your eligibility to apply for or renew your DACA, or if you would like a review of your immigration options, please contact Joseph & Hall P.C. at (303) 297-9171 to schedule a consultation with one of our experienced attorneys.
+If you are already a client of Joseph & Hall P.C. and have questions about your case, please contact your attorney to discuss your particular case.